Building a Design System for PIA

 01 — Background

-Private Internet Access had a large marketing website made up of landing pages, pricing pages, comparison pages, and campaign experiences.
+The company's marketing website was made up of landing pages, pricing pages, comparison pages, and campaign experiences.

 02 — The Problem